 If those figures weren’t reason enough to think about getting involved in the pop-up world and get a foothold in the experience economy at festivals, here are five more.

 If you don’t try, you’ll never know, so the saying goes.
-Pop-up commerce at railway stations, shopping centres, festivals and sporting events is a great way to test new things, poll your customers on what they want and how you’re doing, and reach a broader audience.
-Did you know that in 2015, 3.7m people attended a festivalvii?
+Pop-up commerce at railway stations, shopping centres, festivals and sporting events is a great way to test new products and ideas, poll your customers on what they want and how you’re doing, and reach a broader audience.
+Did you know that in 2016, 4m people attended a festivalvii?
 And that in 2017, 74.5m tickets were sold for sporting events in the UKviii?

-Events and temporary spaces like food and drink markets aren’t just an opportunity to sell your great wares, they can also offer visibility on a mass scale and at events with lots of press coverage and social interaction.
-A well-branded pitch, plus amazing products, outstanding customer service and some well-planned creative marketing campaigns could lead to column inches and an engaged social following.
-Take this quiz to see if you’re ready to retail at festivals.
+Events and temporary spaces like food and drink markets aren’t just an opportunity to sell your great wares, they can also offer visibility on a mass scale, especially at events or high footfall locations with lots of press coverage and social interaction.
+A well-branded pitch, plus amazing products, outstanding customer service and some well-planned creative marketing campaigns could lead to column inches and an engaged, fast-growing social following.

 At any retail location, pop-up or otherwise, the keys to great vending are fast-moving queues, great customer service and high quality products.
 Contactless payment technology delivers on the first of those, and helps with the second.
-Customers don’t want to fork out their hard-earned cash for festival tickets then queue for hours to get a pint or pizza.
+Customers don’t want to fork out their hard-earned cash for event tickets then queue for hours to get a pint, pizza or merchandise.

-Now the contactless limit is set at £30, it’s quick and easy for people to buy a round with a tap, so you can serve more people at peak times (between music acts, for example).
-At Barclaycard presents British Summer Time, the number of Barclaycard contactless terminals has risen 285% in five years - from 70 in 2013 to 270 in 2017v.
+Now the contactless limit is set at £30, it’s quick and easy for people to buy a round with a tap, so you can serve more people at peak times (between music acts at a festival, for example).
+At Barclaycard presents British Summer Time, the number of Barclaycard contactless terminals has risen 285% in five years - from 70 in 2013 to 270 in 2017ix.